Asymptotically Optimum Perfect Universal Steganography of Finite Memoryless Sources: Concluding Remarks

 \section{Concluding Remarks}

-We have given a theoretical analysis and a practical solution to the problem of optimum perfect universal steganography of finite memoryless sources with a passive warden.
-As we have seen, Slepian's Variant~I permutation codes are central to this problem.
-We have shown that these codes can be efficiently implemented by means of adaptive arithmetic coding, which is satisfactory given the long-observed duality between perfect steganography and lossless compression.
-The procedure to rank and unrank permutations that we have given is general, and may also find application elsewhere.
-Finally we have studied permutation coding under a distortion constraint, and shown that partitioned permutation coding can perform reasonably close to an unattainable upper bound on the rate-distortion function of the problem.
+We have given a solution to the fundamental problem of asymptotically optimum perfect universal steganography of finite memoryless sources with a passive warden.
+We have shown that Slepian's Variant~I permutation codes are central to this problem, and that they can be efficiently implemented by means of adaptive arithmetic coding.
+This reflects in practice the duality between perfect steganography and lossless compression.
+We have also studied the embedding distortion of permutation coding, and extended the problem above to include a distortion constraint.
+The method that we have proposed for the constrained scenario (partitioned permutation coding) performs close to an unattainable upper bound on the rate-distortion function of the problem.

-We expect that the results in this paper may foster the development of well-founded steganographic methods for real-world signals, in the same way that optimum lossless source coding of memoryless signals is at the core of compressing real-world signals.
+In the same way that optimum lossless source coding of memoryless signals is at the core of compression methods for real-world signals, we expect that optimum perfect steganography of memoryless signals will find its place at the core of future steganographic methods for real-world host signals.
 Possible approaches include the use of decorrelating integer-to-integer transforms, or decorrelation through predictive techniques such as prediction by partial matching~\cite{cleary84:_data_compr}, prior to the application of permutation coding.
-Inevitably, steganography will no longer be perfect when the memoryless assumption becomes only an approximation, but the aforementioned approaches have the advantage of decoupling the perfect steganography problem from the decorrelation problem.
-Observe that the breakdown of the memoryless assumption in practical scenarios affects asymmetrically optimum lossless source coding and optimum perfect steganography: in the first problem the perfect recovery of the decompressed signals is not affected, whereas in the second one the undetectability of the steganographic signals~is.
+Inevitably, steganography will no longer be perfect when the memoryless assumption becomes only an approximation, but the aforementioned approaches have the virtue of decoupling the steganography problem from the decorrelation problem.
+To conclude, we should also note that the duality between steganography and source coding also means that the distortion-constrained algorithm we have presented may be of interest in the dual problem of lossless source coding with side information at the decoder (i.e., distributed source coding).